carehart/awesome-cf-compose/README.md

 Whether using or contributing to the repository, note  the following considerations.

+### Considerations regarding use of CF containers

+As a heads-up especially for those using the Adobe CF Docker images (though the concepts apply also in degrees to the Ortus CF/Lucee and native Lucee images), please note that the Adobe CF Docker images do offer many configuration options which are not being demonstrated in most of these simple examples.
+For more information on those options, see the [docs on using the Adobe Docker images](https://helpx.adobe.com/coldfusion/using/docker-images-coldfusion.html).

+Note also that when running any of these Adobe CF examples, they default to using port 8500.
+If you may be running CF (or any app) that is already using port 8500, you will get an error, such as `Ports are not available: exposing port TCP 0.0.0.0:8500 -> 0.0.0.0:0`.
+You can modify the example docker-compose.yml offered here, changing the line referring to `"8500:8500"` so that the first number is whatever port you want to have the container use.
+So using `"8501:8500"` would cause it to be accessible instead at port 8501.

+The previous comment applies similarly to the Ortus CF/Lucee and native Lucee images, which will default to using other ports, and again if you may be running something already on that port, then make the same sort of change in their respective docker-compose.yml file.

 ### Limiting the combinations of examples
 It would be tempting to create compose files that combine many things at once (integration of CF with Apache and mysql, or CF/Apache/mysql and the PMT, or CF/Apache/mysql and FR, or swapping out mysql for SQL Server, or IIS for Apache, and so on).